actility/thingpark-enterprise-kubernetes/docs/operation-guides/backupRestore.md

 A manual backup can be triggered by running backup script in the thingpark-enterprise-controller deployment context.

-1. Run script through kub api using following command:
+1. Run backup script using kubernetes api exec endpoint:
     ```shell
     kubectl exec -it -n $NAMESPACE deploy/thingpark-enterprise-controller -- backup
     ```

-2. Backup are push to blob storage:
+2. Backup is pushed to blob storage:
     ```json
     localhost ok: {
         "changed": false,